 - Congressional Staff Find 40 Minutes Of Being Poor In America Exhausting

 - Is Walgreens Trying To Leave The U.S.?

 About Richard Eskow

-Richard (RJ) Eskow is a well-known blogger and writer, a former Wall Street executive and a former musician.
-He has experience in health insurance and economics, occupational health, risk management, finance, and IT.
+Richard (RJ) Eskow is a writer and radio journalist who has worked in health insurance and economics, occupational health, risk management, finance, and IT.
 He is also a former musician.